Find out about the core trends facing online platforms in 2023 Download the State of Trust & Safety Report

 11.1.
-CCPA Privacy Notice: If you are a California resident, we recommend you refer to our supplementing CCPA Privacy Statement.
+CPRA Privacy Notice: If you are a California resident, we recommend you refer to our supplementing CPRA Privacy Statement.

 11.2.
 Do Not Track Notice.
 Do Not Track (“DNT”) is a privacy preference that users can set in certain web browsers.
 Please note that we do not respond to or honor DNT signals or similar mechanisms transmitted by web browsers, but we may allow third parties, such as companies that provide us with analytics tools, to collect Personal Information about Visitors and Web Users online activities over time.

 11.3 Deletion of Content from California Residents.
 If you are a California resident under the age of 18, California Business and Professions Code Section 22581 permits you to remove content or personal information you have publicly posted.
 If you wish to remove such content or personal information and you specify which content or personal information you wish to be removed, we will do so in accordance with applicable law.
 Please be aware that after removal you may not be able to restore removed content.
 In addition, such removal does not ensure complete or comprehensive removal of the content or personal information you have posted and that there may be circumstances in which the law does not require us to enable the removal of content.

 12. CONTACT US